Hello!

 My name is Katy Morikawa.
-I am a web developer, graphic designer, artist, author, astrologer, lifelong mystic, philosopher, aspiring naturalist, apprentice native plant grower, podcaster, unskilled woodworker, interior designer, eco-activist, cat mom, life partner to a local Floyd man, graduate of Blacksburg High School, the University of Hawaii at Manoa, and the California Institute of Integral Studies.
+I am a web developer, graphic designer, artist, writer, astrologer, lifelong philosopher mystic, aspiring naturalist, native planter, podcaster, semi-skilled woodworker, eco-activist, cat mom, Floyd County dweller, graduate of Blacksburg High School, the University of Hawaii at Manoa, and the California Institute of Integral Studies.

-I live on a gravel road in a small magical cabin I built with my partner, Michael.
-We are surrounded by trees through which we can just see distant mountains, sounds of crickets and cicadas in the summer, and family nearby.
+I live on a gravel road in a small wooden cabin I built with my partner, Michael.
+We are surrounded by trees through which we can just see distant mountains, the sounds of katydids in the summer, and family nearby.

 Our cain in the woods